Latest Posts

 Bogota neighborhoods - Centro Internacional

-Most parts are relatively safe, and it’s okay if you are coming home by TransMilenio or bus after dark and need to walk a few blocks to your building.
+I’m reluctant to say any part of Bogota is “safe”.
+But I’d say it’s okay if you are coming home to this area by bus after dark and need to walk a few blocks to your building.

 The cost of rent varies in the International Center.
-A studio or 1-bedroom apartment will be around 1,200,000 – 3,000,000 pesos per month, depending on the size, which floor it is on, and how old the building is.
-The International Center is well-connected to the city center and to the north of Bogota by the TransMilenio on main avenues Carrera 7, and Avenida Caracas.
+A studio or 1-bedroom apartment will be around 1,800,000 – 3,000,000 pesos per month, depending on the size, the floor, and how old the building is.
+The International Center is well-connected to the city center and to the north of Bogota by the TransMilenio buses on main avenues Carrera 7, and Avenida Caracas.

 I lived in the Centro Internacional between December 2022 and April 2023, and for me it was too noisy for a long-term stay.
-The windows of the buildings aren’t that great at isolating noise and there’s a lot going on in the area – bars and pubs that stay open till 4am.
+The windows of the buildings aren’t great at isolating noise and there’s a lot going on in the area – bars and pubs that stay open till 4am.
 The traffic can also be loud, as well as people shouting in the street.
+However, it also depends which side of the building the apartment’s on, and whether it’s close to any of the busy roads.

-So I’d recommend visiting the area during the day and at night, and especially the apartment you’re thinking of renting.
-Check how much noise you can hear inside, and keep in mind that while there’ll be less noise from traffic at night, there may be noise from the local bars.
+I’d recommend visiting the area during the day AND at night, and especially the apartment you want to rent.
+Check how much noise you can hear inside.
+Keep in mind that while there’ll be less noise from traffic at night, there may be noise from the local bars.

-There are also a lot of Airbnbs in this area, which I’ve found means people come to Bogota to party for a few days and then leave.
+There are a lot of Airbnbs in this area.
+This can mean that people come to the area to party for a few days and then leave.
 So you may not have the quietest neighbors if you’re living in the International Center of Bogota.

 La Macarena (Estrato 3-4)